-With COVID-19 cases rising and winter on the horizon, we're all likely going to be spending the next several months in a state of life similar to the onset of this pandemic.
-But the only thing worse than going through lockdown the first time is going through it again — with the knowledge of how devastating each day can feel, especially for those living alone.
+With COVID-19 cases rising again and the colder season on the horizon, you might be feeling a sense of déjà vu.
+But the only thing worse than going through a pandemic winter once is going through it again — with the knowledge of how devastating each day can feel, especially for those living alone.

 Video of the Day

 "The pandemic's mental health impacts have begun to be documented, and we know there is a rise of mood disorders such as anxiety and depression, as well substance abuse and domestic violence," notes Sahar Esfahani, PhD, clinical psychologist at Maryland Cognitive Behavioral Treatment Center in Bethesda.